Himalayas: Winds

-Climate change

 Ecology

 The flora and fauna of the Himalayas vary with climate, rainfall, altitude, and soils.
 The climate ranges from tropical at the base of the mountains to permanent ice and snow at the highest elevations.
 The amount of yearly rainfall increases from west to east along the southern front of the range.
-This diversity of altitude, rainfall, and soil conditions combined with the very high snow line supports a variety of distinct plant and animal communities.
-The extremes of high altitude (low atmospheric pressure) combined with extreme cold favor extremophile organisms.
+This diversity of altitude, rainfall, and soil conditions, combined with the very high snow line, supports a variety of distinct plant and animal communities.
+The extremes of high altitude (low atmospheric pressure), combined with extreme cold, favor extremophile organisms.

 At high altitudes, the elusive and previously endangered snow leopard is the main predator.
 Its prey includes members of the goat family grazing on the alpine pastures and living on the rocky terrain, notably the endemic bharal or Himalayan blue sheep.
 The Himalayan musk deer is also found at high altitudes.
 Hunted for its musk, it is now rare and endangered.
 Other endemic or near-endemic herbivores include the Himalayan tahr, the takin, the Himalayan serow, and the Himalayan goral.
-The critically endangered Himalayan subspecies of the brown bear is found sporadically across the range as is the Asian black bear.
-In the mountainous mixed deciduous and conifer forests of the eastern Himalayas, Red panda feed in the dense understories of bamboo.
-Lower down the forests of the foothills are inhabited by several different primates, including the endangered Gee's golden langur and the Kashmir gray langur, with highly restricted ranges in the east and west of the Himalayas respectively.
+The critically endangered Himalayan subspecies of the brown bear is found sporadically across the range, as is the Asian black bear.
+In the mountainous mixed deciduous and conifer forests of the eastern Himalayas, red pandas feed in the dense understories of bamboo.
+Lower down, the forests of the foothills are inhabited by several different primates, including the endangered Gee's golden langur and the Kashmir gray langur, with highly restricted ranges in the east and west of the Himalayas, respectively.

 The unique floral and faunal wealth of the Himalayas is undergoing structural and compositional changes due to climate change.
 Hydrangea hirta is an example of floral species that can be found in this area.
 The increase in temperature is shifting various species to higher elevations.
 The oak forest is being invaded by pine forests in the Garhwal Himalayan region.
-There are reports of early flowering and fruiting in some tree species, especially rhododendron, apple and box myrtle.
-The highest known tree species in the Himalayas is Juniperus tibetica located at 4900 m in Southeastern Tibet.
+There are reports of early flowering and fruiting in some tree species, especially rhododendron, apple, and box myrtle.
+The highest known tree species in the Himalayas is Juniperus tibetica, located at 4900 m in Southeastern Tibet.